 - Apply eye cream: Every night, it’s important to apply eye cream, which helps maintain the thickness and health of the eyelid skin.
 It ensures that the skin of the eyelid doesn’t easily lose its suppleness for a smoother appearance.

 - Spot treatment: Acne spot treatments and prescription medications can be applied directly onto your skin to maximize their skin health benefits.
 The most common spot treatment for acne is benzoyl peroxide.
 Make sure always to check the product packaging and seek a dermatologist’s help before applying it.
+BBL Laser is another treatment that can help remove acne, as well as various other conditions at the same time, thanks to the dual-lamp technology behind the procedure.

 - Moisturizer: Everyone should use moisturizer, even those with oily skin.
 It’s one way to maintain a protective coating against, guarding the skin against harsh environmental conditions.
 Also, it helps prevent skin infections and keep your skin hydrated by sealing off water inside your skin cells.